dexidp/dex/Documentation/connectors-configuration.md

 * skipCertVerification: a `boolean`.
 Skip server certificate chain verification.

+* maxIdleConn: a `integer`.
+Maximum number of idle LDAP Connections to keep in connection pool.
+Default: `5`

 * baseDN: a `string`.
 Base DN from which Bind DN is built and searches are based.

 * nameAttribute: a `string`.
 Attribute to map to Name.
 Default: `cn`